Real-world stories¶

 -

-array was created, it originally had columns called"arrival_date"
+When the valuearray was created, it originally had columns called"arrival_date"and"count";

 Dates must be converted into strings when saving data as a HDF5 dataset;